Community ConnectionsSupports newcomers through educational classes, relationship building, & social activities

 Friendship-based Matching Program

-Helps link newcomers to diverse social networks in our community through a one-to-one pairing with a volunteer.
-While building a new friendship, Connections volunteers will help with newcomers’ priorities such as learning about Canada and the Abbotsford community, developing new social networks, obtaining services, and practicing English.
+This program helps link newcomers to diverse social networks in our community through a one-to-one pairing with a volunteer.
+While building a new friendship, Connections volunteers will help with newcomers’ priorities such as learning about Canada and the Abbotsford community, developing new social networks, obtaining services, and practicing conversational English.

 From Volunteer Match to Lifelong Friends